softworkz/embyuserwiki/Collections.md

 ![](images/server/collections4.png)

+**Tip**: The multi-select tool can also be used within search results.

 ## Removing Items from a Collection

 To remove an item from a collection, first browse to the detail screen for that collection.
 Each item in the collection will have a 3-dot menu.